analog-garage/mkdocstrings-python-xref/docs/relative-crossref.md

 * If the path ends in `.` then the title text will be appended to the path (ignoring bold, italic or code markup).

-* If the path begins with `.` then it will be expanded relative to the path of the doc-string in which it occurs.
+* If the path begins with a single `.` then it will be expanded relative to the path of the doc-string in which it occurs.
 As a special case, if the current doc-string is for a function or method, then `.` will instead be expanded relative to the function's parent (i.e. the same as `^.`).